Szarp/substitutions/README.md

-config.pageToken='Exxxx...xxxxxxxxxxxxxxxF'; //Page access token - see below config.adm1='1xxxxxxxxxxxxxx1'; //1st adminitrator messenger id (new message and new user notifications) config.adm2='1xxxxxxxxxxxxxx8'; //2nd adminitrator messenger id (new message notifications) module.exports = config; //allow other modules to access your config
+config.pageToken='Exxxx...xxxxxxxxxxxxxxxF'; //Page access token - see below config.adm1='1xxxxxxxxxxxxxx1'; //1st adminitrator messenger id (new message and new user notifications) config.adm2='1xxxxxxxxxxxxxx8'; //2nd adminitrator messenger id (new message notifications) config.pageId = '5xxxxxxxxxxx5'; //Page id as which bot responds (can be found on https://findmyfbid.com/) module.exports = config; //allow other modules to access your config
 ```